vvraskin/MonitoringAgent/README.md

  - Import the Maven project into your Eclipse workspace.
  - Add missing libraries to the project build path(log4j & sigar).
 Available in the lib folder of the project.
  - Add Junit to the build path.
 So you can execute the Junit tests.

+**Run the JUnit Test**
+ - Right click on the project folder anc choose "Run as "
+ - Select "JUnit Test"
+ - See the output in the console.

 **Bugs and Issues**